Saturday, October 11, 2025

 Syntax CAST(expression AS data_type) CONVERT(data_type, expression [, style])

-Use Case Best for writing cross-platform SQL queries Best for format customization is needed
+Use case Best for writing cross-platform SQL queries Best when format customization is needed

 Example CAST(‘2025-02-04’ AS DATE) CONVERT(VARCHAR, GETDATE(), 101)